Wake Co. preschool teacher charged for grabbing and poking child

 She was given a $2,000 bond.

 The warrant details Poole as the preschool teacher for the 4-year-old victim who was allegedly assaulted and abused.

-It is unknown if the preschool or daycare contacted Fuquay-Varina Police after the incident or why Poole was arrested two weeks after the alleged offense.
+Police said it happened at Little Angels Preparatory at 724 South Main Street.